-If you are wondering whether the Processor or CPU on your computer is equipped with Cache Memory, you will find below the steps to Check Processor Cache Memory in Windows 10.
+If you are wondering whether the Processor or CPU on your computer is equipped with Cache Memory, you can find below the steps to Check Processor Cache Memory in Windows 10.

 Processor Cache Memory in Windows 10